muntasir2165/Psychic-Game/README.md

 ## Project Motivation

-This game was developed as part of an introductory JavaScript homework assignment in the University of Toronto Full Stack Web Development bootcamp.
+This game was developed as part of an introductory JavaScript homework assignment at the University of Toronto Full Stack Web Development bootcamp.
 This project is a testament to the mastery of fundamental JavaScript concepts (variables, conditionals, loops, objects, functions and many more) that resulted in a game that is simple yet powerful and fun to play.
 It also goes to show how simple programming concepts can be coupled together to create a great product.

 ## Getting Started